Reporting a Defect

 Severity and Resolutions

-Major functionality issue that prevents Client from being able to use SSG Software or a major functionality issue which does not have a workaround that is key to Client’s platform performance and causes major impact to Client.
+Major functionality issue that prevents Client from being able to use Bonterra Software or a major functionality issue which does not have a workaround that is key to Client’s platform performance and causes major impact to Client.

 The Development Team works to resolve these issues immediately with a target resolution of two business days or less.

 Customer Support will provide daily updates of the status until the issue is resolved.
 Escalation of the issue to the COO will occur if issue is not resolved within the target resolution time.